The construction and lighting design industry have made huge efforts over the last decade, working

 To support visual acuity by setting a threshold for adequate light levels and requiring luminance to

-be balanced within and across indoor spaces.
+balance within and across indoor spaces.
 This involves maintaining an ambient zoned light level

 and managing brightness strategies.